Azure/azure-powershell/src/Cdn/Cdn.Autorest/docs/Az.Cdn.md

 Gets an existing origin group within a profile.

 ### [Get-AzFrontDoorCdnOriginGroupResourceUsage](Get-AzFrontDoorCdnOriginGroupResourceUsage.md)
-Checks the quota and actual usage of endpoints under the given CDN profile.
+Checks the quota and actual usage of the given AzureFrontDoor origin group under the given CDN profile.

 ### [Get-AzFrontDoorCdnProfile](Get-AzFrontDoorCdnProfile.md)

 ### [Get-AzFrontDoorCdnProfileResourceUsage](Get-AzFrontDoorCdnProfileResourceUsage.md)
-Checks the quota and actual usage of endpoints under the given CDN profile.
+Checks the quota and actual usage of AzureFrontDoor endpoints under the given CDN profile.

 ### [Get-AzFrontDoorCdnRoute](Get-AzFrontDoorCdnRoute.md)
 Gets an existing route with the specified route name under the specified subscription, resource group, profile, and AzureFrontDoor endpoint.